waymo-research/waymax/README.md

 As all components are entirely written in JAX, Waymax is easily distributed and deployed on hardware accelerators, such as GPUs and [TPUs](https://cloud.google.com/tpu).

-Disclaimer: Waymax is a tool intended for research, and not an official Waymo product.

 ## Installation